📐SAT/Scoring Guide

 Score TypeAvailability

-Score sends to colleges10 days after score release
+Score sends to colleges (free sends designated at registration)Within 10 days of score release

-A "good" SAT score is relative to your specific goals.
+A "good" SAT score is entirely relative to your specific goals.
+The most meaningful benchmark is the middle 50% range of admitted students at your target schools, not the national average.
 Here is a practical framework:

 1500–1600Elite

-Competitive at the most selective schools (MIT, Ivy League).
+Competitive at the most selective schools (MIT, Ivy League, Stanford).
 Top 2% of test takers.
+A score in this range is a genuine strength in any application.

 1400–1499Excellent

-Competitive at highly selective schools (Duke, Georgetown, NYU).
+Competitive at highly selective schools (Duke, Georgetown, Carnegie Mellon, Northwestern).
 Top 6% nationally.
+Will not hurt your application at any school.

 1300–1399Strong

-Competitive at selective schools (University of Michigan, UCLA).
+Competitive at selective schools (University of Michigan, UCLA, NYU).
 Top 13% nationally.
+Strong enough to be an asset at most schools outside the top 10.

 1200–1299Good